sevagas/bk_storage/README.md

                    Original link: https://web.archive.org/web/20160201063255/http:/download.microsoft.com/download/0/A/9/0A939EF6-E31C-430F-A3DF-DFAE7960D564/htmlhelp.exe
  - TheUnarchiver -> The unarchiving of zip version 4.3.5, which is the latest version to contain a quarantine tag flaw.
                    Original link: https://the-unarchiver.en.uptodown.com/mac/download/83550848
- - Keka -> The unarchiving of zip version 1.0.16, which is the latest version to forward a quarantine tag flaw.
+ - Keka -> The unarchiving of zip version 1.0.16, which is the latest version to not forward a quarantine tag.
                    Original link: https://legacy.keka.io/lion

 ## macOS RedTeam Icon Library